Travel & conservation company, since 1991

 19 July 2016, 16h30

 Surrounded by 18 lions near a buffalo carcass – another large pride!
 Some are crunching the last few ribs.
 Most are feral-looking young males – pushed out by the dominant males further north?
-We drive a few kilometres away for sundowners, displacing a large male leopard who was chillaxing on the same riverside rocks.
+We drive a few kilometres away for sundowners, displacing a large male leopard chillaxing on the same riverside rocks.

 20 July 2016, 11h15